CloudTestDrive/EventLabs/AppDev/K8S/sample.app.pipeline.md

 ![alt text](images/wercker.application.06.png)

-You will now land on a page where you are invited to create a neww wercker.yml file
+You will now land on a page where you are invited to create a new wercker.yml file

 **We will not do this here, as our wercker.yml file is already on the top level of our Github repository**